MarkPearlCoZa/Blog_General/_posts/2016-12-24-Dev-Lead-Notes.md

 category: Soft
 ---

+People are depend on you–for direction, for validation, for encouragement.

 # Care about your team

 - Great people in the morning, ask how they are doing and care about their answers.

+# When getting started

 1. Consistently hold meaningful one-on-one meetings
 2. Make it safe for them to give you honest feedback
 3. Offer them feedback and correction so they can improve

-# Let people be seen and heard
+> Let people be seen and heard

 # Help people feel engaged